osrf-migration/swarm-wiki/Tutorial #2 - Swarm communication API.md

 * **Bind(callback, address, port)**: This method binds an address and port to a virtual socket, and sends incoming messages to the specified callback.
 * **SendTo(data, address, port)**: This method allows an agent to send data to other individual agent (unicast), all the agents (broadcast), or a group of agents (multicast).
 The addresses for sending broadcast and multicast messages are `kBroadcast` and `kMulticast` respectively.
 * **Host()**: This method returns the address of the robot where the controller is running.
+* **Neighbors()**: This method returns the addresses of other vehicles that are inside the communication range of this robot.

 You can check the [C++ API](https://s3.amazonaws.com/osrf-distributions/swarm/api/0.1.0/index.html) full documentation.